li-xirong/w2vvpp/README.md

 tv2016train | 200 | 400
 IACC.3 | 335,944 | 90

-For more infomation about the dataset, please refer to https://github.com/li-xirong/avs.
+For more information about the dataset, please refer to https://github.com/li-xirong/avs.

 ### Scripts
 ```